How to use entanglement to send information?

 In teleportation, entanglement is used to transfer the state of a qubit from one location to another.
 The state of the qubit is transferred to another qubit, but the qubit itself is not physically moved.
 This is an important thing to remember!
 The information of the state of the qubit is transferred to another qubit which is used as a vessel to write the information of the message qubit on.

-Teleportation protocol uses a combination of entanglement and classical communication.
+The teleportation protocol uses a combination of entanglement and classical communication.
 The classical communication is important because the teleportation protocol requires the sender to communicate the results of their measurements to the receiver.
-This means that we cannot use teleportation to send information faster than the speed of light.
+This means that teleportation can't send information faster than the speed of light.
 The classical communication between the sender and the receiver is limited by the speed of light.

 Let's review the protocol of quantum teleportation.